igeligel/personal-site/content/06-02-2018/index.md

 _autopep8_

 Autopep8 is formatting the parameters below each other and also starting a new line since it analyzed that there are too many parameters to fit.
-With the default value for test_tuple it got some problems.
+With the default value for test_tuple, it got some problems.
 The code is completely pep8-compliant but the tuple definition looks quite odd.
 We can also see again that closing brackets are not moved to a new line but instead it will do the minimum work to make the code pep8-compliant.

 ```python
 def function_with_really_long_name(